 The rules governing trusts and trustees are set out in the Trustee Act 1925.
 A trust is a legal arrangement in which the trustee holds property for the benefit of the beneficiaries on certain terms and conditions.
 Because of the trust, the trustee has the legal interest in the trust properties and the beneficiaries have the equitable interest.
-There are various forms of trusts, the most common forms being:
+This page deals with trusts in New South Wales.

 - discretionary trusts